Sweet cream pancakes are thick and fluffy and make the perfect breakfast.

 - Vinegar or lemon juice.
 Only half a teaspoon, but this acid reacts with the baking soda to give the best rise.
 You can use fresh or bottled lemon juice, apple cider vinegar or white vinegar.

-The cream and milk
+The cream and milk + substitutions

-This recipe uses heavy cream which is also known as pouring cream or heavy whipping cream.
+This sweet cream pancake batter uses heavy cream, also known as pouring or heavy whipping cream.
 It has a fat content of around 36%.
-There's milk added to the recipe as well, which means you're essentially using half and half.
-'Half and half', is found in the US and is a mixture of ½ cream and ½ milk.
-Because it's not found everywhere, this recipe is using heavy cream and milk instead.
-Don't substitute the milk for extra heavy cream or they'll be too tender and difficult to flip.
-If you don't have milk, you can use water for the milk part instead.
+Milk is also added to the recipe, meaning you’re essentially using half and half.
+‘Half and half’, is found in the US and is a mixture of 1/2 cream and 1/2 milk.

 There are a few other types of cream that can be used as well